-Not many people consider becoming a notary public when they’re looking for work from home jobs, but it’s actually a very in-demand service that can easily be done as a side-hustle.
+In connection with this, few people consider becoming a notary public when they’re looking for work-from-home job opportunities, but being able to notarize documents is an in-demand capability that can easily be a side hustle.

-A notary acts as an impartial witness to the signing of any legal documents.
+A notary public is an official appointed by the state government to serve as an impartial witness to the signing of important legal documents.

 They have to make sure that the documents are indeed legal, verify that those signing the documents are who they say they are (usually through ID), and make sure that they know what they’re signing and aren’t doing so under duress.